the1lab/1lab/src/Order/Directed.lagda.md

 ```

 If $P$ is downward directed, then every finite subset $S \subseteq P$
-have a (not necessarily greatest) lower bound.
+has a (not necessarily greatest) lower bound.

 ```agda
   fin-lower-bound